 This handy guide will show off some of the best Rainmeter skins across a wide spectrum of usage and features.
 These are skins that you get straight from the app without needing to customize or change anything.

 It’s important to mention that you should only download skins from verified places.
 And those places are DeviantArt, the Rainmeter subreddit, Rainmeter Forums, and the official Rainmeter Discord channel.

 The skins you will see here come from either of those four places.
 Exercise caution if you decide to download from elsewhere.

 What are some of the best Rainmeter skins for Windows 11?

 Starting off the list of best Rainmeter skins is Wisp v2.4.4 which can be found on DeviantArt.
 It’s a unique skin as it doesn’t really have any hard boundaries, so you can move them anywhere you want.

 You’ll be able to keep a close eye on system performance without having to have the task manager open.
-Plus, the skin itself is easy on the CPU and takes very little resources.
+Plus, the skin itself is easy on the CPU and takes very few resources.

-Other pieces of information include how much space you have left on your drives and the temperature of the computer, another vital piece of information.
+Other pieces of information including how much space you have left on your drives and the temperature of the computer.
 High temperatures can lead to quick performance degradation

 You can also choose to select a series of apps in the top taskbar for quick access, like Steam, Photoshop, and Rainmeter.